You are browsing a version that has not yet been released. |

 |

-Cursor pagination requires a deterministic ``ORDER BY`` clause.
+Cursor pagination requires a deterministic ORDER BY clause.
 Every column combination used for sorting must uniquely identify a position in the result set.
 A common pattern is to sort by a timestamp and then by primary key as a tie-breaker. |

 Basic Usage

-getNextCursorAsString() or getPreviousCursorAsString().
-On the first request
+returned by getNextCursor() or getPreviousCursor().
+On the first request it is

-page.
 It is typically read from the incoming HTTP query string:

 $cursor = $_GET['cursor'] ?? null; // null or '' on the first page

-<?phpuse Doctrine\ORM\Tools\CursorPagination\CursorPaginator;$dql = 'SELECT p FROM BlogPost p ORDER BY p.createdAt DESC, p.id DESC';$query = $entityManager->createQuery($dql);$paginator = (new CursorPaginator($query)) ->paginate(cursor: $cursor, limit: 15);foreach ($paginator as $post) { echo $post->getTitle() . "\n";}echo $paginator->getPreviousCursorAsString(); // previous encoded cursor stringecho $paginator->getNextCursorAsString(); // next encoded cursor string
+<?phpuse Doctrine\ORM\Tools\Pagination\CursorPaginator;$dql = 'SELECT p FROM BlogPost p ORDER BY p.createdAt DESC, p.id DESC';$query = $entityManager->createQuery($dql);$paginator = (new CursorPaginator($query)) ->paginate(cursor: $cursor, limit: 15);foreach ($paginator as $post) { echo $post->getTitle() . "\n";}echo $paginator->getPreviousCursorAsString(); // previous encoded cursor stringecho $paginator->getNextCursorAsString(); // next encoded cursor string

 API Reference

-CursorPaginator::paginate(?string $cursor, int $limit): self- Executes the query and stores the results.
-Fetches
+CursorPaginator::paginate(Cursor|string|null $cursor, int $limit): self- Executes the query and stores the results.
+Accepts either an encoded cursor

-$limit + 1rows to detect whether a further page exists, then trims the extra row.
+Cursorinstance directly.
+Fetches$limit + 1rows to detect whether a further page exists, then trims the extra row.
 Returns$thisfor chaining.
 CursorPaginator::getNextCursor(): Cursor- Returns the

 Cursorobject for the next page.
 Throws aLogicExceptionif there is no next page — callhasNextPage()first.
 CursorPaginator::getPreviousCursor(): Cursor- Returns the